 Black Friday Challenges

-How do online merchants tackle this giant business challenge?
-They compete against other merchants by offering increasingly aggressive promotions and discounts.
-In the USA, Black Friday is a period of extreme sales which kicks off on the Friday following Thanksgiving and finishes the following Monday (also known as Cyber Monday).
+How do retailers tackle this giant business challenge?
+They often compete against each other by offering increasingly aggressive promotions and discounts.
+While in the US, Black Friday is a period of extreme sales which kicks off on the Friday following Thanksgiving and finishes the following Monday (also known as Cyber Monday).
 In Europe, Black Friday commonly refers to a period of several days of promotional sales.
 Price wars go through the roof and special offers last a whole week, sometimes even a month (take Amazon.com for example).

 - it’s a chance to offload sizeable volumes of products, including overstocked or older products